-- APPC call ATBCTS RC: ATBCTS\REQUEST\UNSUCCESSFUL ATBCTS\NOT\AUTH\TO\LOCAL\LU From console, issue: D APPC,LU,ALL and verify the following: - 1.
-Do you see any LU defined with "BASE=YES"?
+- APPC call ATBCTS RC: ATBCTS_REQUEST_UNSUCCESSFUL ATBCTS_NOT_AUTH_TO_LOCAL_LU From console, issue: D APPC,LU,ALL and verify the following: - Do you see any LU defined with "BASE=YES"?
 The IOASERV LU doesn't have to be the one defined as a BASE but at least one LU must be defined. - Do you see: "LLUN=IOASERV"?
 If, by convention, you do not use the name IOASERV, there must be a corresponding statement put in the Startup Profile, SET APPC NAME luname.
 This luname must match the name defined in the ACBNAME for APPC.
 If so, - a.
-Does it show: "SCHED=\NONE\"? - b.
-Does is show: "STATUS=ACTIVE"? - APPC is failing, however, all of the above symptoms have been verified.
+Does it show: "SCHED=NONE"? - b.
+Does is show: "STATUS=ACTIVE"? - APPC is failing, however, all of the symptoms listed in this section have been verified.
 If you are using an OEM security product, verify that APPC is an authorized facility and the USERID has sufficient authorization to use it.
 Security violations from an OEM product may not be found in the message log.